Wolseley Motors: Marine and aero-engines

 Caterpillar tracked tractors were designed and supplied to Robert Falcon Scott for his ill-fated second expedition to the Antarctic.
 Orders were also received for use by the Deutsche Antarktische Expedition.

-In 1914 Wolseley produced a two-wheeled gyroscopically balanced car for the Russian lawyer and inventor Count Peter Schilowsky.
+In 1914 Wolseley produced a two-wheeled gyroscopically balanced car for the Russian lawyer and inventor Count Pyotr Shilovsky.
 This resembled a huge motorcycle surmounted by a car body, but with the ability to balance when stationary due to the gyroscopic stabilisation mechanism.
 It made a number of demonstration runs, but unfortunately with the onset of war it was put to one side.
 It was discovered again in 1938 when workmen uncovered its well preserved remains in the Ward End property of Wolseley.
 It was then transferred into the Wolseley Museum.

 Commercial vehicles

 From 1912 lorries and other commercial vehicles were supplied.
 Until the outbreak of war in 1914 Wolseley offered six types of commercial vehicle from 12 cwt delivery van to a five-ton lorry with a 40 hp engine.